SECURITIES AND EXCHANGE COMMISSION

 George S. Glyphis

 Vice President, Chief Financial Officer and Assistant Secretary

 CENTENNIAL RESOURCE DEVELOPMENT, INC.

-The purpose of this Centennial Resource Development, Inc. Severance Plan (the “Plan”) is to encourage employees of Centennial Resource Development, Inc. (together with any successor, the “Company”) and its subsidiaries to remain in the employ of the Employer by providing, among other things, severance protections to such employees in the event their employment is terminated under the circumstances described in this Plan.
+The purpose of this Centennial Resource Development, Inc. Second Amended and Restated Severance Plan (the “Plan”) is to encourage employees of Centennial Resource Development, Inc. (together with any successor, the “Company”) and its subsidiaries to remain in the employ of the Employer by providing, among other things, severance protections to such employees in the event their employment is terminated under the circumstances described in this Plan.
 This Plan supersedes, and amends and restates in its entirety, the Centennial Resource Development, Inc. Severance Plan, as amended to date.